Get an exclusive sneak peek at my upcoming and planned books

 This is my most ambitious and exciting book project to date.
 My goal is to write a historical fiction novel about my ancestors, the Black Caribs, an Afro-Amerindian tribe with a compelling, yet tragic story which has been largely untold.
 Among their many extraordinary achievements was their armed resistance against European colonization of the Caribbean island of St Vincent for nearly two centuries.

-For me, this is more than just a writing project it is my calling.
+For me, this is much more than just a writing project it is my calling.

-This book is from the very marrow of my soul.
+Children of the Ocean God is a book derived from the very marrow of my soul.

 What I Think About When I Run